tyleragreen/gtfs-geojson/README.md

 # gtfs-geojson
 [![Circle CI](https://circleci.com/gh/tyleragreen/gtfs-geojson.svg?style=svg)](https://circleci.com/gh/tyleragreen/gtfs-geojson)

 gtfs-geojson is a Ruby utility to convert the shapes.txt file of a GTFS feed into a GeoJSON file.
 It uses the [GTFS](https://github.com/nerdEd/gtfs) gem to validate GTFS feeds and wrap the feed data into usable objects.
+Two command-line utilities are also included with a gem install.

 ## Installation